-The employee must use accrued earned Time and extended sick leave, if any is available, during Personal Medical Leave.
-The first three (3) days of leave are deducted from the earned time bank and extended sick leave is utilized beginning with the fourth consecutive day of leave unless the employee is hospitalized, in which case extended sick leave will be utilized immediately.
-If the Personal Medical Leave is an extension of FMLA, extended sick leave will be used immediately.
-Employee must exhaust their own extended sick leave and earned time before receiving donated time.
+The employee must use accrued Earned Time and Extended Medical Leave, if any is available, during Personal Medical Leave.
+The first three (3) days of leave are deducted from the Earned Time bank and Extended Medical Leave is utilized beginning with the fourth consecutive day of leave unless the employee is hospitalized, in which case Extended Medical Leave will be utilized immediately.
+If the Personal Medical Leave is an extension of FMLA, Extended Medical Leave will be used immediately.
+Employee must exhaust their own Extended Medical Leave and Earned Time before receiving donated time.
 Regardless of whether the employee receives pay during Personal Medical Leave, the full amount of leave will be counted toward the four (4) week maximum leave available.

-The employee will not accrue any Earned Time, holidays, or Extended Sick Leave benefits during the Personal Medical Leave.
+The employee will not accrue any Earned Time, holidays, or Extended Medical Leave benefits during the Personal Medical Leave.
 While on Personal Medical Leave, the employee may not receive government compensation (unemployment, etc.) or perform work for another employer.